Yamato-class battleship: Primary armament

-The main guns were also capable of firing 1360 kg 3 Shiki tsûjôdan ("Common Type 3") anti-aircraft shells.
-A time fuze was used to set how far away the shells would explode (although they were commonly set to go off 1000 m away).
-Upon detonation, each of these shells would release 900 incendiary-filled tubes in a 20° cone facing towards incoming aircraft; a bursting charge was then used to explode the shell itself to create more steel splinters, finally, the tubes would ignite.
-The tubes would burn for five seconds at about 3000 C and would start a flame that was around 5 m long.
-Even though they comprised 40% of the total main ammunition load by 1944, 3 Shiki tsûjôdan were rarely used in combat against enemy aircraft due to the severe damage the firing of these shells inflicted on the barrels of the main guns; indeed, one of the shells may have exploded early and disabled one of Musashis guns during the Battle of the Sibuyan Sea.
-The shells were intended to put up a barrage of flame that any aircraft attempting to attack would have to navigate through.
-However, U.S. pilots considered these shells to be more of a pyrotechnics display than a competent anti-aircraft weapon.
+The main guns were also capable of firing 1360 kg 3 Shiki tsûjôdan ("Common Type 3") antiaircraft shells.
+A time fuze was used to set how far away the shells would explode, commonly 1000 m away.
+Upon detonation, each shell would release 900 incendiary-filled tubes in a 20° cone facing towards incoming aircraft, then the shell itself would explode into steel splinters.
+The tubes would then ignite and burn for five seconds at about 3000 C, starting a flame about 5 m long.
+Although they comprised 40% of the total main ammunition load by 1944, 3 Shiki tsûjôdan shells were rarely used in combat, as firing them severely damaged the barrels of the main guns; indeed, one of the shells may have exploded early and disabled one of Musashis guns during the Battle of the Sibuyan Sea.
+The shells were intended to put up a barrage of flame that any attacking aircraft would have to fly through; however, U.S. pilots considered them to be more of a pyrotechnics display than a competent antiaircraft weapon.